ActiveConclusion/COVID19_mobility/README.md

 These Community Mobility Reports aim to provide insights into what has changed in response to policies aimed at combating COVID-19.
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

+**Update interval:** weekly

+By downloading or using this data and reports, you agree to Google [Terms of Service](https://policies.google.com/terms).

 ## About [Apple COVID-19 Mobility Trends Reports](https://www.apple.com/covid19/mobility)
 The CSV file shows a relative volume of directions requests per country/region or city compared to a baseline volume on January 13th, 2020.

 Day defined as midnight-to-midnight, Pacific time.
 Cities represent usage in greater metropolitan areas and are stably defined during this period.
 In many countries/regions and cities, relative volume has increased since January 13th, consistent with normal, seasonal usage of Apple Maps.
 Day of week effects are important to normalize as you use this data.

-Data that is sent from users’ devices to the Maps service is associated with random, rotating identifiers so Apple doesn’t have a profile of your movements and searches.
+Data that is sent from users' devices to the Maps service is associated with random, rotating identifiers so Apple doesn't have a profile of your movements and searches.
 Apple Maps has no demographic information about Apple users, so it's impossible to make any statements about the representativeness of usage against the overall population.

+**Update interval:** daily

+By downloading or using this data, you agree to Apple terms.

 ## Data explorer
 **Google reports:**